cityofasheville/simplicity-graphql-server/deployment/README.md

 # Deploying the Simplicity GraphQL Server

 These instructions are to run the SimpliCity GraphQL server behind an NGINX proxy server.
-For the time being we're running two node services, but it's possible to run more.
+For the time being we're running only a single node service, but it's possible to run more.
+The ````simplicitygql2.service```` and ````simplicitygql.conf.example```` files are included to show how to do it (an additional Firebase authentication file is probably also required).

 To deploy, simply run
 ````